-Today, with the Sweet Science an old but pleasant memory, Lamphere is a professional singer in the highly specialized genre known as traditional pop (Sinatra, Bennett, Connick).
-Vast portions of his performances and repertoire are presented in big band and straight ahead jazz and Lamphere is proudly considered a vocal heavyweight”.
+Frank Lamphere is a professional singer in the highly specialized genre known as traditional pop.
+(Frank Sinatra, Tony Bennett, Dean Martin, Jack Jones) Vast portions of his performances and repertoire are presented in big band and a straight-ahead jazz style and always with a live band.

 His voice, now more than ever before, is a wonderful blend of masculine strength and smooth, rounded edges

 The fledgling composer succeeds with five originals with catchy lyrics, good production value, and top notch playing by some of Chicago’s finest musicians